Outdoor Education at The Off Grid Ark

 🍳 Outdoor Cooking – From roasting marshmallows to preparing a full meal over an open flame.

-🎲 Camp Games & Team Challenges – Cooperative games, scavenger hunts, and wide games that build teamwork and resilience.
+🎲 Camp Games & Team Challenges – Survivor inspired, cooperative games, scavenger hunts, and challenges that build teamwork and resilience.

 🌌 Night Programs – Star-gazing, nocturnal ecology, and guided night hikes through the forest.